sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 `sum` is now easier to test since it's a pure function that returns a value based on some input, without any side effects.

-In the worst case scenario, we can memoise `sum`, but as we'll discuss in the next section, we should be hesitant to do that.
+If we're concerned about performance, we can memoise `sum` to make it efficient, but as we'll discuss in the next section, we should be hesitant to do that.

-## Side note — prefer state in URL
+### Side note — prefer state in URL

-When you do need to use state for holding values the user has entered, it's often a good idea to hold that value in the URL query parameters, instead of plain `useState`.
+When you do need to use state for holding values the user has entered, it's often a good idea to hold that value in the URL query parameters, instead of using plain `useState`.
 The reason for this is the user can then share the link with colleagues, friends, or your technical support in case they encounter an issue.
+The URL they share conveniently holds the state of their page, which someone else can then reproduce.

-An example of this could be to hold the `searchTerm` in the URL, after the user has typed in a search bar.

-One useful library in React is `use-query-params`, which provides some useful hooks:
+An example of this could be to hold the `searchTerm` in the URL, after the user has typed in a search query.
+The code below achieves that by using the React library `use-query-params`, which provides some useful hooks for putting state in query parameters:

 ```jsx
 function MySearchComponent() {